Cache Oblivious Algorithms for Computing the Triplet Distance Between Trees: The New Algorithm for General Trees

-In Figure \ref{fig:componentsGeneral} we can see that a component $C_{u}$ of $b(T_{1})$ structurally looks like a component of $T_{1}$ in the binary algorithm of Section \ref{sec:binary}.
-However, the edges crossing its boundary can now be orange edges as well, which in $T_{1}$ that now is a general tree, translates to more than one consecutive subtrees.
+In Figure \ref{fig:componentsGeneral} we see that a component $C_{u}$ of $b(T_{1})$ structurally looks like a component of~$T_{1}$ in the binary algorithm of Section \ref{sec:binary}.
+However, the edges crossing the boundary can now be orange edges as well, which in $T_{1}$ translates to more than one consecutive~subtrees.

-Like in the binary algorithm, while traversing $\mathit{MCD}(b(T_{1}))$ we process $T_{2}$ in two phases, the contraction phase and the counting phase.
+Like in the case of binary input trees, while traversing $\mathit{MCD}(b(T_{1}))$ we process $T_{2}$ in two phases, the contraction phase and the counting phase.
+The only difference after this point between the algorithm for binary trees and the algorithm for general trees, is in the counters that we have to maintain in the contracted versions of $T_{2}$.
+Otherwise, the same analysis from Section~\ref{sec:binary}~holds.